20 Jun, 2022 Matariki – What is it and how might we lean in?

 The images to the right show you how we are doing this in our own FaceBook posts.
 Freely use these.

 IT’S A COMMON EXPERIENCE to gaze up at the stars and to feel a sense of ‘awe’ and ‘wonder’.
 With the arrival of Matariki as a national holiday here in Aotearoa New Zealand, let’s explore some of what this brings to us.
-As a family of stars, we may consider what it means to be ‘community’ together – with two thoughts coming from Te reo Māori being…“Matariki ahunga nui” (Matariki brings us together) & “Matariki whiria te tangata” (Matariki weave the people together).
+As a family of stars, we may consider what it means to be ‘community’ together – with two thoughts coming from Te Reo Māori being…“Matariki ahunga nui” (Matariki brings us together) & “Matariki whiria te tangata” (Matariki weave the people together).
 But Matariki also invites us to reflect on the past year, to celebrate the present, and to plan for the year ahead, as a New Year celebration.
 All-the-while to carry a sense of hope.
 There’s a Bible verse that reflects on this … “When I consider your heavens, the work of your fingers, the moon and the stars, which you have set in place, what is mankind that you are mindful of them, human beings that you care for them?… Lord, our God, how majestic is your name in all the earth!”
 Psalm 8:3-4/9.
+You can explore other hope stories here: https://hopeproject.co.nz

 In terms of the cultural values Matariki will likely take on here in NZ